swiftlang/swift/docs/SIL.rst

   corresponds to the LLVM "nocapture" attribute in terms of semantics (but is limited to only work with parameters of function type in Swift).

-argument of a SIL function may have a SIL function type with the
-   @noescape

 Properties of Types
 ```````````````````